Electroconvulsive therapy: Neuroimaging prior to ECT

 Neuroimaging prior to ECT may be useful for detecting intracranial pressure or mass given that patients respond less when one of these conditions exist.
 Nonetheless, it is not indicated due to high cost and low prevalence of these conditions in patients needing ECT.

 Concurrent pharmacotherapy

 Whether psychiatric medications are terminated prior to treatment or maintained, varies.
 However, drugs that are known to cause toxicity in combination with ECT, such as lithium, are discontinued, and benzodiazepines, which increase the seizure threshold, are either discontinued, a benzodiazepine antagonist is administered at each ECT session, or the ECT treatment is adjusted accordingly.

 A 2009 RCT provides some evidence indicating that concurrent use of some antidepressant improves ECT efficacy.

 Course

 ECT is usually done from 6 to 12 times in 2 to 4 weeks but can sometimes exceed 12 rounds.
 It is also recommended to not do ECT more than 3 times per week.
+Evidence suggest that ECTs for depression may be stopped if there is no improvement during the first six sessions.